Optimizing Design and Control Methods for Using Collaborative Robots in Upper-Limb Rehabilitation: Conclusions

 \section{Conclusions}

-This paper presents a layout optimization method and a novel control architecture for collaborative robots applied to upper limb rehabilitation.
-The system offers therapist-friendly programmability through programming by demonstration (PbD) and incorporates an admittance-type Virtual Fixture control.\footnote{Watch a video explaining the procedure at this link: \url{https://youtu.be/mTbwHzUQS_g}.} This control strategy allows the robot to act as a supportive guide for the patient's movements.
+} This paper presents a layout optimization method and a novel control architecture for collaborative robots applied to upper limb rehabilitation.
+The system offers therapist-friendly programmability through Programming by Demonstration (PbD) and incorporates an admittance-type Virtual Fixture control.\footnote{Watch a video explaining the procedure at this link: \url{https://youtu.be/mTbwHzUQS_g}.} This control strategy allows the robot to act as a supportive guide for the patient's movements.
+A key objective of our study was to validate the system’s applicability within upper-limb rehabilitation, demonstrating its potential to replace multiple tools with a single, versatile solution.

-The introduction of assistive and opposing mechanisms within the control architecture allows for tailored resistance or support during task execution.
-This adaptability is crucial in adjusting the complexity of exercises based on the patient's needs, potentially enhancing the rehabilitation process.
+A unique feature of this approach is the combination of passive and active control modes within the framework of admittance control.
+By leveraging virtual fixtures, the robot can provide tailored resistance or support, adapting exercise difficulty to the patient’s progress.
+These capabilities are further enhanced by an optimization methodology that maximizes the robot's effectiveness in the workspace, considering payload constraints and manipulability indices.

-Experimental validation demonstrated the efficiency and robustness of our solution under various conditions, highlighting the potential benefits for both therapists and patients.
-The user studies involving healthy participants provided insights into the subjective experience and perceived performance of the control system.
-Results indicate that appropriate tuning of control parameters significantly improves user interaction and task execution accuracy, confirming the practical applicability of the proposed system in real-world rehabilitation scenarios.
+Experimental validation involved the execution of tasks generated using a constrained smoothing B-spline approach, enhanced by the Virtual Fixture mechanism.
+The results demonstrated the method's robustness across varying control parameters, including stiffness ($\chi$) and channel radius ($\delta$).
+Higher stiffness values improved trajectory precision, while the channel radius determined the allowable deviations, enabling flexible guidance.
+Statistical analysis from user studies further revealed that these parameters significantly influenced perceived performance and effort, aligning well with the technical results.

-Future work will focus on methods for further enhancing the usability and effectiveness of the collaborative robotic system in tailoring rehabilitation programs to individual patient needs.
-In particular, the use of EMG signals will be analyzed to determine the optimal level of assistance and evaluate the patient's state of recovery.
+The proposed system introduces significant technical innovations along with several practical benefits.
+It offers dynamic adaptation to patient needs by modulating assistance levels in real-time, supports personalized assistance/resistance strategies, and ensures ease of integration into clinical environments through a Learning by Demonstration approach that simplifies task programming.
+Additionally, by adjusting key parameters ($m$, $b$, $\chi$, and $\delta$), the system effectively modulates task difficulty to progressively challenge patients.